United Kingdom - £ - English

 Right of erasure:

 You have the right to have your personal information deleted if it is no longer necessary for us to have it, if we were processing it on the basis of your consent which you have withdrawn, if you have objected to us using our legitimate interests to process it and there are no overriding legitimate grounds not to do so, or we have processed it unlawfully.
+If you would like to exercise your right of erasure you can do so here.

 Right to restrict to processing:

 You have the right to restrict our processing of your information If you believe that it is inaccurate or if you have objected to our processing it based on our legitimate interests, or if our processing is unlawful or we no longer need your information but you do.
-If you would like to request your personal information is deleted, you can do so here.

 Right to object to processing: